 The mum-to-be loves to bake and the highlight of the day was the cutting of the extraordinary rainbow cake she had made.

-It was lovely to watch the mum and dad open the baby presents.
+It was lovely to watch the mum and dad open the baby presents at this unconventional baby shower.
 What a glorious wardrobe this baby will have, snuggled up in outfits and wraps given by friends and family who already love her.
 It takes a village to raise a child.
 This child’s village spans Australia and we will welcome her with open arms.